-Info on Free Online Training Programs in American Sign Language (ASL)
+Free Online American Sign Language (ASL) Training Programs

 Free ASL Training Programs

-- ASL 1 is one of four free ASL courses offered online by ASL University.
-Courses are separated into six units that contain five lessons each and include quizzes, numbers practice and fingerspelling practice activities.
-Most lessons consist of objectives, vocabulary, practice sentences and stories for translation.
-Each lesson contains visual diagrams and instructor-led videos to show students acceptable signing.
+- ASL University offers four free ASL courses online, with a total of 60 lessons.
+Each course is separated into three units that contain five lessons each and include quizzes, numbers practice, and fingerspelling practice activities.
+Most lessons consist of objectives, vocabulary, practice sentences, and stories for translation.
+Each lesson contains visual diagrams and instructor-led videos to demonstrate the correct signing for students.

-- ASL 2 is the second in a series of three progressive ASL courses.
-Training includes fingerspelling, reading assignments, videos, conversion sentences and various tips for perfecting skills.
-These courses cover topics in numbers, grammar, vocabulary and comprehension.
+- Start ASL offers a series of three ASL online courses.
+Each course includes between 11 and 14 lessons.
+Training includes fingerspelling, reading assignments, videos, conversion sentences, and various tips for perfecting skills.
+These courses cover topics in numbers, grammar, vocabulary, and comprehension.

-- ASL for the Deaf is an ASL training program offered in three series that consist of 12 lessons each.
+- Lesson Tutor offers an ASL training program in three series that consist of 12 lessons each.
 Along with an explanation article, each lesson also presents visual diagrams on proper ASL form.
-Worksheets are available to demonstrate training.
+Worksheets are provided to demonstrate proper signing.
 Students can utilize Lesson Tutor's ASL dictionary to translate additional signs.

-- Sign Language Lessons: Common Phrases is separated in 15 parts, and all training is offered through videos that are 2-3 minutes long.
+- ExpertVillage, available on YouTube, is separated into 15 parts, and all training is offered through videos that are 2-3 minutes long.
 These videos teach students to emphasize sign images, body language and facial expression while signing.

 Michigan State University

 - ASL Browser has fingerspelling images for letters and short videos for words.
 Each video is supplemented by a written description explaining why certain signs are made.

 - ASL Dictionary sorts common words alphabetically using videos to demonstrate signing.
 Each word is also offered with definitions, synonyms and related notes.
 Students can search English-to-ASL, ASL-to-English and ASL medical terms.